rust-lang/wg-async/src/vision/submitted_stories/status_quo/barbara_benchmarks_async_trait.md

 Barbara sees that in a real codebase, this performance would not be good enough for writing a network stack capable of sustaining gigabit-level throughput on underpowered hardware.
 Barbara is disappointed, but knows that support for `async fn` in traits is in the works.

 Barbara looks at her organization's current priorities and decides that 100's of mbps will be an acceptable level of performance for the near term.
-She decides to adopt `async_trait` with the expectation that the performance penalty will go away in the long term.
+She decides to adopt `async_trait` with the expectation that the performance benefit will go away in the long term.

 ## 🤔 Frequently Asked Questions